HenryOwenz/ezop/documentation/README.md

 - [UI Visibility Pattern](ui_visibility_pattern.md) - Describes the pattern used to control which components are visible in the UI.
 - [Dual-Layer Architecture Pattern](dual_layer_architecture.md) - Explains the dual-layer architecture used for cloud provider implementations.
+- [Model Architecture](model_architecture.md) - Details the model architecture used to support multiple cloud providers.

 ## Documentation Guidelines